jadamsowers/trailhead/planning/features.md

 Enhancements to family profile and requests

-- [ ] Add grubmaster request functionality
+- [x] Add grubmaster request functionality
-  - [ ] trip admin approves grubmasters
+  - [x] trip admin approves grubmasters
 - [ ] Add gear request functionality
 - [x] Store emergency contact information and phone number with account
   - [x] If the user updates during signup, update the account
   - [x] Created Profile page for users to view and edit contact information

 ## Troop Management

-This should really happen when the first admin logs in.

 - [ ] Add option to restrict signup by troop for outings
 - [ ] Families choose troop from dropdown when setting up members